 The technique uses surgically implanted electrodes to send high-frequency electrical signals to the thalamus, a deep structure of the brain that controls some involuntary movements.

 During the procedure, doctors place a small device under the skin on the chest, which generates pulses, sending electrical stimuli to the brain.
-This temporarily disables the tremors.
+This

 Here, doctors use radio waves to create an electric current to heat a nerve and disrupt its ability to send signals.
 A person undergoes this surgery on one side of the body to treat tremors on the opposite side.